 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
 The Group uses a variety of methods and makes assumptions that are based on market conditions existing at each balance sheet date.
 Estimated discounted cash flows are used to determine the fair value of financial instruments.
-The fair value of forward foreign exchange contracts and foreign currency options are determined using quoted forward exchange rates at the balance sheet date.
+The fair value of forward foreign exchange contracts and foreign currency options are determined using quoted forward exchange rates and forecast spot exchange rates respectively at the balance sheet date.
 The fair values of cross-currency interest rate swaps and interest rate swaps are calculated using observable market interest rate and yield curves with estimated future cash flows being discounted to present value.
-The fair value of non-current other investments is determined by reference to recent sales price of a comparable transaction with a third party.
+The fair value of non-current other investments is determined based on the latest available independent valuation report.